Diet

 • Cauliflower was first described in the first century A.D by Pliny the Elder, a Roman naturalist

-• It belongs to the Brassica family
+• It belongs to the Brassica family, alongside broccoli, cabbage, and brussels sprouts

 • Cauliflower appears in four different colors: green, purple, orange, and white